 There shall be a permanent committee of the City Council of the City of Pleasantville called the "Public Safety Committee."
 The Public Safety Committee shall consist of three members of City Council, who shall be appointed by the President of City Council, who may appoint himself as one member.

-The Public Safety Committee shall assist the Mayor, upon request, in the supervision of the Police Department and shall render such advice and aid to the Mayor as may be necessary from time to time to ensure proper and efficient functioning of the Pleasantville Police Department.
+The Public Safety Committee shall assist the Mayor, upon request, in the supervision of the Police Department and shall render such advice and aid to the Mayor or his/her designee, as may be necessary from time to time to ensure proper and efficient functioning of the Pleasantville Police Department.

 The Mayor of the City of Pleasantville shall be the appropriate authority for the Police Department vested with the functions and regulatory power established pursuant to N.J.S.A.
 40A:14-118 and by law.

-The Chief of Police shall be the head of the police force and shall be directly responsible to the Mayor as appropriate authority for the efficiency and routine day-to-day operation thereof, and the Chief shall, pursuant to policies established by the Mayor as the appropriate authority and administer duties as detailed in § 48-10 above.
+The Chief of Police shall be the head of the police force and shall be directly responsible to the Mayor or his/her designee as appropriate authority for the efficiency and routine day-to-day operation thereof, and the Chief shall, pursuant to policies established by the Mayor as the appropriate authority, administer duties as detailed in § 48-10 above.

 The Public Safety Committee of the City Council of the City of Pleasantville shall be the hearing tribunal (referred to as "hearing officer") with jurisdiction to conduct all disciplinary action as provided for in the Police Department Rules and Regulations and the New Jersey statutes and as authorized by law.